-PayPal Business integration allows you to securely collect payments on Order Forms.
-PayPal and Formsite handle all the payment details and credit card information, providing PCI compliance.
-We recommend this option for all users, whether you are new to PayPal or have an existing PayPal account.
-This feature uses PayPal's latest API and a modern checkout experience.
+PayPal Business integration allows you to securely collect order form payments.
+PayPal handles all the credit card information, providing full PCI compliance.
+We recommend this integration for all users, whether you're new to PayPal or have an existing PayPal account.
+This integration uses PayPal's latest API and a modern checkout experience.

 With PayPal, you can offer customers:

 - PayPal and PayPal Credit – payment methods that are exclusive to PayPal.
 PayPal Credit is subject to consumer credit approval.

 - Dozens of local payment methods such as Giropay, iDeal, and Sofort in 100+ currencies and 200+ markets around the world.

 - Credit cards and debit cards – good for customers who don’t have an account with PayPal.

 You can accept one-time checkout payments or setup recurring subscriptions with configurable billing cycles and optionally a one-time setup fee.
 Your users can pay with PayPal, Pay Later or Pay in 4, Venmo, or using a credit card through PayPal's checkout experience.
 You can also offer an "unbranded" credit card experience where users enter their payment details without leaving the form.
 Sign up with PayPal or easily upgrade an existing account using this option.
 Note that the payment options offered to buyers may vary.

 The PayPal Business integration feature requires a Pro 1 level or higher Formsite account and a Business level PayPal account.
 If you don't have a PayPal account yet, you can easily create one while setting up the integration.

 This integration processes payments, so your form needs Order Form Items with prices.
 But you don't need any items to collect credit card information — this will be handled by PayPal.